anty-filidor/network_diffusion/docs/source/multi_spreading_example.rst

         ('awareness.UA', 'illness.I', 'vaccination.UV')), 0.7)

-3. Initialise starting parameters of propagation in network.
+3. Initialise initial parameters of propagation in network.
 Parameters' names must correspond with names in model and network.
 Numbers in tuples describe how many nodes has which local state (in alphabetic order)::